 The guide is a downloadable PDF file that is updated automatically whenever Examine.com is updated.
 Imagine having a life-long, up-to-date reference on supplements next time you walk into the GNC or Vitamin Shoppe as they’re trying to sell you the latest, greatest fat burner.
 Think about how much more effective and efficient your training and nutrition will be when you actually know what to supplement with!

 The guide is for reference only and isn’t meant to be read all at once since it is nearly 800 pages long.
-Simply open it, find your supplement to look up or health goal you’re wanting to achieve and everything is linked together, taking you to the page you need to get to.
+Simply open it and search for the supplement in question.
 Imagine not wasting your money on another useless, overly-hyped supplement again.
+Click the image below to be directed towards Examine.com’s site for additional details!